INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/5 - Proof of Stake.md

 ### **Proof of Stake (PoS)**
 - Validators are chosen to propose and validate blocks based on the amount of cryptocurrency they hold and commit as a stake.
 - Deterministic, with the probability of selection proportional to the stake size.
-- Energy-efficient.
-- Supports higher transaction throughput.
+- Energy-efficient, supporting higher transaction throughput.
 - Reduces the need for expensive mining hardware.

 ---